yuanbing/careers/README.rst

 We are not looking for accidental hackers.
 We want people who have written their own framework, rather than used one to create a website.
 We don't specifically require a CS degree, but this usually is a strong indicator of a person who thinks like an engineer.
 A great candidate will have a strong GitHub portfolio with lots of commits, not just lots of forks.
 Inflated titles like CTO are not impressive to us; a well-followed blog is.

 Above all, we want A players.
-Our standards are very, very high -- inordinately so -- but we are at the very early stages and want high-quality talent that will attract other high-quality talent.
+Our standards are very, very high but we are at the very early stages and want high-quality talent that will attract other high-quality talent.

 What we offer
 =============